yassinbouasri/dependency-injection-attributes/sfcasts/simplify-with-autoconfiguretag.md

 > Button "power" not found.

-Let's scroll down and see if we can find the previous exception.
+Scroll down to see the exception details.
 Ah, here it is!
-This "not found" exception was thrown from the `press()` method because it couldn't find "power" in `ButtonRemote`'s container. *Luckily*, it shows us the service IDs it *did* find - the *full class names* of our buttons.
+This "not found" exception was thrown from the `press()` method because it couldn't find "power" in `ButtonRemote`'s container. *Luckily*, the previous exception details shows us the service IDs it *did* find - the *full class names* of our buttons.
 So they *are* being wired up, but not by the ID we need.

-## Anatomy of a Service Tag

-Like we said earlier, a service tag is just a *string*, but it can also have an *optional* set of attributes.
-These attributes can be *anything*, but there are a few *select* attributes Symfony uses.
-One of those is `index`.
-When Symfony wires up a container with a tag, it will use the `index` attribute as the ID of the service.
-If no `index` is provided, the service ID will be the fully qualified class name of the service. *That's* what this exception message is telling us.

-We want the `index` to be the *slug* name of our buttons.
-To do this, we'll use our *third* dependency injection attribute: `#[AsTaggedItem]`.
-Putting this on the *implementations* of `ButtonInterface` allows us to customize the `index` attribute.
+We want the service ID's of our container to be the *slug* names of our buttons.
+To do this, we'll use our next dependency injection attribute: `#[AsTaggedItem]`.
+Putting this on the implementations of `ButtonInterface` allows us to customize the service ID.

-Let's start with the `ChannelDownButton`.
+Start with the `ChannelDownButton`.
 Add `#[AsTaggedItem]` to the class... and for the *first* argument, which is the index, we'll write `channel-down`.
 We'll do the same thing
 in `ChannelUpButton`... `PowerButton`... `VolumeDownButton`...